-The Authority has commissioned UEA to undertake a study on staithes on the Broads.
+The Authority has commissioned the University of East Anglia (UEA) to undertake a study on staithes on the Broads.
 This will look into their history, identify their type as well as understand what rights relate to specific staithes.
 This is likely to be completed early in 2016.
 This work will be assessed as future versions of the local plan are produced.